gazamcnulty/dating-game-pp3/README.md

 ## Known bugs and issues
 As I mentioned in the Testing section, I found an issue with Heroku in the browser, where ‘os.system('clear')’  does not successfully clear all of the text per my commands in the python code.
-This does not occur in the terminal , in GitPod.
-It only seems to occur in Heroku app in the browser and it only affects the profiles dictionaries in profiles.py.
-It seems to be related to how the python file is interpreted by a 3rd party app, I unfortunately was unable to resolve it.
-Fortunately it does not affect the display or remain on screen, all visible text on the heroku screen is the intended result from the game.
-What does happen, is that the text is accessible above the viewable section and it is possible to scroll up and read the profiles section.
-It is a concern that the user may notice the scroll bar and scroll up, becoming distracted from the main focus of the game.
-However , if the user follows instructions by just typing out the answers it shouldn’t be a problem.
+This has since been resolved and no longer occurs.
-This is something I intend to research and resolve in future iterations of this project.
+Similarly the mac / safari glitch whereby it froze on an input and would not accept 'enter This is something I intend to research and resolve in future iterations of this project.